 Visitation will be Saturday, October 26 from 9-11 followed by a Celebration of Life Memorial Service at 11:00 a.m. at West Race Baptist Church with arrangements handled by Sullivan Funeral Care.

-To send flowers to Tyler's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tyler D Merritt, please visit our floral store.